verhas/javageci/DOCUGEN.md

 This parameter can define the number of spaces on the left of the lines.
-Although the parameter is a string the value should obviously be an integer number as it is recommended to specify it without `"` or `'` characters surrounding, just simply, for example
+Although the parameter is a string the value should obviously, be an integer number as it is recommended to specify it without `"` or `'` characters surrounding, just simply, for example